Middle School Curriculum Overview

 - Learning Set 4: How Does where Monique Lives and What she Does Affect her Diabetes?
 (3 days) - Students use simulations to plan and carry out investigations to explore the effect of environmental factors on Monique’s diabetes.

 - Learning Set 7: How Can We Work Together to Make our Community Healthier?
-(4 weeks) - Students plan and conduct community action projects, discuss data they have gathered, develop ways to improve their neighborhood, and gain an understanding that they can make their community healthier.
-The focus is to understand the importance of changes on family and community health.
+(2 - 3 weeks) - Students plan and conduct community action projects, discuss data they have gathered, develop ways to improve their neighborhood, and gain an understanding that they can make their community healthier.
+The focus is to understand the importance of changes on family and community health

-- Learning Set 5: What puts us at risk for Substance Use Disorder (SUD)?
-Students investigate the sub-driving question to understand that risk for SUD is caused by gene-environment interaction (interaction of our genetic makeup with our environment), a concept in modern genetics that is highly applicable to our everyday life, and specifically to our health.
+- Learning Set 5: (Part 1: 4 days) and Learning Set 6: (Part 2: 4 days) - What puts us at risk for Substance Use Disorder (SUD) and Behavioral Addictions? - Students investigate the sub-driving question to understand that risk for SUD is caused by gene-environment interaction (interaction of our genetic makeup with our environment), a concept in modern genetics that is highly applicable to our everyday life, and specifically to our health.

-- Learning Set 6: Can we make a change: What can we do to reduce the risk of Substance Use Disorder (SUD) for ourselves and our community?
-Students address the sub-driving question to figure out what they can do to reduce the risk of SUD by designing and conducting a community action project focused on making a change in their environment.
+- Learning Set 7: What can we do to reduce the risk for substance use disorders (SUD) for ourselves and our community?
+(Community Action Projects: 2 - 4 weeks) - Students address the sub-driving question to figure out what they can do to reduce the risk of SUD by designing and conducting a community action project focused on making a change in their environment.

 The curriculum is under development and being tested in classrooms but can be used with appropriate citations and recognizing that revised versions will be distributed in the future.
 To realize the full potential of the curriculum, professional development and support for teachers in the classroom is highly recommended.